tpinotti/ybyra/README.md

  We also thank ISOGG (https://isogg.org),  yFull (https://www.yfull.com) and FamilyTree DNA (https://discover.familytreedna.com) for making their tree publicly available for the community.

-This is a stable draft version of ybyra; ideas, suggestions and comments are very welcome.
+Ideas, suggestions and comments are very welcome.
 You can get in touch at thomaz.pinotti(at)sund.ku.dk

 ## Version